AmyJuneH/Open-Source-Resources/WordPress/Creating a Patch.md

 # Creating a Patch

-   1. Navigate to project page and select the version control tab
+   1. Navigate to project and select the `code` dropdwon
-   2. Select the version and show
+   2. Select the `SSH` tab and copy the text in the box
-   3. Copy git clone link
       * example:

  ```
-FIXME
+git@github.com:AmyJuneH/lando.git
 ```

-   4. Open terminal (be sure to be in the project root) FIXME - create new branch
+   3. Open terminal (be sure to be in the project root)
+   4. Clone the repo onto your maching

    5. Open preferred editor and edit the appropriate file and save
    6. Review changes